DarthChurros/MKS21X-FinalProject/README.md

-alma adds the remaining ciphers in the set to the demo. adds method processText() (static) to Cipher.java so to process sentences with spaces and punctuation. adds BookCipher
+alma adds the remaining ciphers in the set to the demo. adds method processText() (static) to Cipher.java so to process sentences with spaces and punctuation. adds BookCipher tejas adds autokeycipher

+jan 14, 2018:
+tejas starts working to add more flexibility to the demo file.